ERnsTL/flowd/flowd-rs/README.md

 * TODO FBP network protocol calls the message graph:addnode and the node is backed by a component, which makes sense.
 Whereas the FBP JSON graph spec calls them processes, but a graph contains nodes or components, but processes are a run-time word, but a graph is not a run-time construct.
 So, the wording is mixed.
 Non-runtime: Graph with edges and nodes.
 Nodes are backed by a component (program).
 Runtime wording: Network of processes (loaded components) with connections that need to be connected and disconnected.
 * TODO graph:changenode detailed behavior: Should only the fields present in the request message be overwritten (but then how to remove previously-set metadata keys?) or should the entire existing metadata block on the node be replaced?
 * TODO graph:changenode request: The fields x and y look like mandatory fields, they are not shown as optional.
 So, is it mandatory to at least change the x and y fields?
 But what if the client just wants to change some other field(s)?
+* TODO graph:changeedge request: same points to clarify as for graph:changenode

 Clarifications for Graph schema: